gravitational/teleport/rfd/0xxx-tls-routing-behind-lb.md

 The downside doing the connection upgrade is the performance penalty.

-The connection is already double encrypted with TLS Routing, and now it is tripple encrypted with connection upgrade.
+The connection is already double encrypted with TLS Routing, and now it is triple encrypted with connection upgrade.
 Mordern processors should have no trouble doing the job, but concurrent TLS Routing requests with connection upgrades may affect CPU usage.